 Little Acts of Pieness

-From the very start we’ve donated pies to good causes, from homelessness hostels and food banks to community events.
-These donations are known as Little Acts of Pieness and we’ve put 200,000 pies to good use in this way in the last four years alone.
+We’ve always donated pies to good causes, from homelessness hostels and food banks to community events.
+These donations are known as Little Acts of Pieness and we’ve put well over 500,000 pies to good use in this way in the last five years alone.

-Want to apply for a Little Act of Pieness?
-Just fill in the form below
+To apply for a Little Act of Pieness Just fill in the form below

 Pieminister 5% Lager